 When using LED lights, they emit very little heat.
 This means not only is it a safety advantage, but it also saves money on cooling costs.
 The high temperatures produced by traditional fixtures can cause a warehouse to fluctuate in temperature.
 For example, a warehouse that’s maybe cool in the morning may be very warm and stuffy in the afternoon.
 Drastic temperature changes can have a negative impact on employee productivity.

-In cold storage warehouses the energy savings extends beyond the fixtures themselves.
+In cold storage warehouses, the energy savings extend beyond the fixtures themselves.
 Around 75% of the energy used by metal halide lamps and incandescent bulbs is released as heat.
 The more lighting your warehouse has the bigger the problem.
 For example, 25, 450-watt metal halide lamps can produce about as much heat as a 45,000 BTU heater.

 3. Safety and Quality Lighting

 Safety is normally a top priority in business and is most often overlooked when it comes to lighting.
 Using LED lighting in warehouses can make for a safer and more productive work environment.
 When employees can see more clearly then employees can move around the warehouse much easier.
 Quality lighting can help reduce headaches, eye strain, and poor posture.
 When employees are uncomfortable, their concentration decreases and can affect their productivity.

 In warehouses, LED lighting helps employees to have improved visibility to see other employees and potential obstacles.
 For example, forklift operators can move throughout a facility loading areas better with improved visibility reducing the risk of injury or damage to property.

 Many warehousing fixtures can take a while to reach their full brightness, metal halides can take 15-20 minutes to turn on after you have switched them on.
 This means that lights often need to run for a longer period than they otherwise would need to, thus costing you more money.